 During World War II, Spartanburg’s Camp Croft served as a training site for the United State Army, as well as a prisoner-of-war camp.
 Today, Croft State Park offers miles of biking, hiking and equestrian trails, swimming, camping and more.

 The eventual decline of both the textile industry and railroads didn’t stop Spartanburg from moving forward.
 The city is now home to BMW's U.S. factory, Converse College and Wofford College, and hosts thriving arts, culinary and recreational scenes.

 Shopping options are just as diverse with the city’s many one-of-a-kind gift stores and boutiques.
 Hub City Bookshop and Press is the best place to find a new read from a local or regional author, while The Local Hiker offers an assortment of outdoor gear from hiking boots to sleeping bags.
 Be sure to stop by Blue Moon Specialty Foods and browse the shelves of enticing handmade spices, sauces, pies and seasonings.

 In the evening, you'll want to explore some of the city’s local dining establishments.
 For casual cuisine, try one of Chef William Cribb's three eateries—Willy Taco, the Fr8yard open-air biergarten or Cribbs Kitchen.
 Enjoy local, cuisine-driven fine dining at The Kennedy.
-Renato in Centro and Gerhard’s Cafe are upscale European dining staples in the city and make for great romantic dinners.
+Gerhard’s Cafe is an upscale European dining staple in the city and is perfect for romantic dinners.